intbio/MolModEdu/GROMACS/nucl/README.md

 Then you will see this:

 <img src="../docs/understanding1.png" width="500">

 *Fig.1.
 VMD presentation of the molecule*

 For better representation I changed background from black to white which is not necessary for you.
+I also deleted axes.
 When you open your system in VMD the background is automaticaly black.

 For better and more understandable view open in VMD Main window:
 > Graphics > Representations